stackimpact/stackimpact-go/README.md

 All initialization options:

 * `AgentKey` (Required) The access key for communication with the StackImpact servers.
 * `AppName` (Required) A name to identify and group application data.
-Typically, a single codebase corresponds to one application.
+Typically, a single codebase, deployable unit or executable module corresponds to one application.
 * `AppVersion` (Optional) Sets application version, which can be used to associate profiling information with the source code release.
 * `AppEnvironment` (Optional) Used to differentiate applications in different environments.
 * `HostName` (Optional) By default, host name will be the OS hostname.